 Providing emergency food to local people in crisis

-The Sawtry Foodbank continues to operate each Friday, but we are running a delivery-only service.
-Please do not come to the CARESCO Centre to collect a parcel unless previously agreed.
+The Sawtry Foodbank continues to operate each Friday and is running a delivery-only service in most cases.
+Please do not come in person to collect a parcel unless previously agreed.

 Please get in touch with us via email or telephone if you have a voucher and require a parcel for this Friday.

 Virtual referrals can be done via Sawtry Infant School, Sawtry Junior Academy, and Sawtry Village Academy, as well as the Reverend Becky Dyball of All Saints Church and the Cambs County Council teams based at Sawtry Community Centre.

 A fuller list of voucher holders can be downloaded here.
 For more help, please contact us.

-We are working hard behind the scenes to keep this service operational throughout the exceptionally demand caused by the COVID-19 crisis.
+We are working hard behind the scenes to keep this service operational throughout the exceptional demand caused by the COVID-19 crisis.
 We have been overwhelmed by the support from our community and local businesses.
 To all our supporters, we can’t thank you enough.

-If you would like to donate any food to the Foodbank, you can download our list of basic items here.
-We have collecting baskets available in Sawtry Co-op Foodstore and The Addison Arms in Glatton.
-Other donations can be made by prior arrangement through the team or the CARESCO office.
+If you would like to donate items of food to the Foodbank, you can download our list of basic items here.
+We have collecting baskets available in Sawtry Co-op Foodstore and The Addison Arms in Glatton and the CARESCO Centre.
+Alternatively, donations can be made by prior arrangement through the team.
 To make monetary donations, please contact the CARESCO office for details, or pop your donation, clearly labelled for "Sawtry Foodbank", through the letterbox at the CARESCO Centre.